Democratic peace theory: Democratic political structures

 Coleman uses economic cost-benefit analysis to reach conclusions similar to Kant's.
 Coleman examines the polar cases of autocracy and liberal democracy.
 In both cases, the costs of war are assumed to be borne by the people.
 In autocracy, the autocrat receives the entire benefits of war, while in a liberal democracy the benefits are dispersed among the people.
 Since the net benefit to an autocrat exceeds the net benefit to a citizen of a liberal democracy, the autocrat is more likely to go to war.
 The disparity of benefits and costs can be so high that an autocrat can launch a welfare-destroying war when his net benefit exceeds the total cost of war.
 Contrarily, the net benefit of the same war to an individual in a liberal democracy can be negative so that he would not choose to go to war.
 This disincentive to war is increased between liberal democracies through their establishment of linkages, political and economic, that further raise the costs of war between them.
 Therefore, liberal democracies are less likely to go war, especially against each other.
 Coleman further distinguishes between offensive and defensive wars and finds that liberal democracies are less likely to fight defensive wars that may have already begun due to excessive discounting of future costs.

 Brad LeVeck and Neil Narang argue that democratic states are less likely to produce decision-making errors in crises due to a larger and more diverse set of actors who are involved in the foreign policy decision-making process.

 Using selectorate theory, Bruce Bueno de Mesquita, James D. Morrow, Randolph M. Siverson and Alastair Smith argue that the democratic peace stems in part from the fact that democratic leaders sustain their power through large winning coalitions, which means that democratic leaders devote more resources to war, have an advantage in war, and choose wars that they are highly likely to win.
-These leads democratic states to avoid one another, but war with weak non-democratic states.
+Median citizens of two countries tend to prefer nonviolent conflict resolution.